wofun/test-task/README.md

 CREATING AN ADMINISTRATOR

-Exec bash of server container:
+Run bash of the server container:
 ~~~
 sh bash.sh
 ~~~